Are alternatives to blood draw tests available after you’re stopped for an OWI?

 Police need not provide you an alternative to a blood draw test, but we can still help:

 If you face a drunk driving charge in Wisconsin, your next step is certainly one of the most crucial.
 We believe that it should be to hire one of the best drunk driving attorneys in Wisconsin.
-At Meyer Van Severen, S.C. you’ll find that our attorneys are capable of defending your OWI charge.
+At Van Severen Law Office you’ll find that our attorneys are capable of defending your OWI charge.
 Whether it’s your first, your tenth, or anything in between or outside that, we can help.

 Our drunk driving defense lawyers are known for both their trial prowess and their ability to file aggressive, effective pre-trial motions challenging illegal police conduct.
 Frequently in drunk driving cases, those motions involve challenging the stop of your vehicle or your arrest.
 Sometimes faulty field sobriety tests lead to issues.
 But no matter the issue, we can help.